 Unlike most other Middle American cichlids, it is characterized by a remarkable degree of individual variability in coloration.
 Specimens differ tremendously among themselves in the amount and arrangement of dark red, metallic orange, black and iridescent blue-green coloration they display in their color pattern.
 In fact, they differ to such an extent that no two individuals are alike in this regard.

-The redheaded cichlid prefers slightly alkaline (pH 7.2 to 7.6), moderately hard (to 100 parts per million total dissolved solids) water, and will prosper over a temperature range of 70 to 85 degrees Fahrenheit.
+prefers slightly alkaline (pH 7.2 to 7.6), moderately hard (to 100 parts per million total dissolved solids) water, and will prosper over a temperature range of 70 to 82 degrees Fahrenheit.
 Softer, less alkaline conditions are acceptable.
 This species does not tolerate poor nitrogen cycle management.
 A program of frequent partial water changes is thus essential.

 The red and orange elements of its color pattern are greatly enhanced by regular offerings of such items.
 Like other representatives of the subgenus, H. synspilus is much more tolerant of other cichlids than it is of members of its own species.
 With the passage of time, you will find your specimen growing more assertive in its interactions with other fish, but it should always be a good neighbor to any tankmates too large to conveniently swallow.

 Quick facts on Vieja synspilum:

 : Redheaded cichlid

 : Central America, including Mexico, Guatemala, Belize, and Honduras